chrisrzhou/init-js/readme.md

 # init-js

-An simple config-driven CLI to initialize JS projects.
+A simple config-driven CLI to initialize JS projects.

 ---